ADHD Assessments now available at Momwell!LEARN MORE

 Why Our Own Confidence Matters for Our Children

-Dr. Vanessa said that the process begins with shifting the question we’re asking.
+Dr. Lapointe said that the process begins with shifting the question we’re asking.
 Instead of wondering, “What do I do to raise confident kids,” we should be asking, “How should I be to raise confident kids?”

 When we focus on what we need to do, we can become overwhelmed with an online stream of information—different philosophies, parenting methods, and all the scripts, tips, tricks, and strategies.
 It can feel like we’re drowning in information.

-Dr. Vanessa also said that having so much information at our fingertips can sometimes breed fear that we are going to make the wrong decisions or that we will never be able to know or do enough.
+Dr. Lapointe also said that having so much information at our fingertips can sometimes breed fear that we are going to make the wrong decisions or that we will never be able to know or do enough.

 When we have guiding internal principles, we don’t need scripts or strategies.

 But when we ask “How should I be?” it changes our approach.
-Dr. Vanessa said that when we have guiding internal principles, we don’t need scripts or strategies—those details take care of themselves because we are confident that we are the answer our children need.
+Dr. Lapointe said that when we have guiding internal principles, we don’t need scripts or strategies—those details take care of themselves because we are confident that we are the answer our children need.

 And, in turn, we model those behaviors for our children.
 That’s why it’s important to begin with ourselves.
 If we want our children to show self-compassion, we need to embody that.
 If we want our children to be confident, we need to model confidence in ourselves.